cgat-developers/ruffus/doc/Tutorial.rst

     The function specified by :ref:`@check_if_uptodate <check_if_uptodate>` can be called more than once for each job.

-    See the discussion of how pyper decides which tasks to run in :ref:`@automatic dependency checking <automatic-dependency-checking>`
+    See the discussion of how ruffus decides which tasks to run in :ref:`@automatic dependency checking <automatic-dependency-checking>`